Our approach to mining

 He holds a doctorate in economics and degrees in finance and economics from the Université de Paris-Dauphine, France, and completed the Financial Management Programme at the Graduate School of Business, Stanford University.

 Tony is a member of the Group Management Committee (GMC) and a member of the Sustainability and Investment Committees.
-He joined Anglo American in September 2013 as Group director for technical and sustainability, being appointed to the Board as technical director in July 2015.
-He is also a non-executive director of Kumba Iron ore, Anglo American Platinum and De Beers.
+He joined Anglo American in September 2013 as Group director for technical and sustainability, being appointed to the Board as technical director in July 2015, with responsibility for the Technical and Sustainability function.
+He is also a non-executive director of Anglo American Platinum and De Beers.

 Tony joined AngloGold Ashanti in July 2008 as executive vice president – Business and Technical Development and served as joint acting CEO until July 2013.